-- 6.1.1.1.
-For each external medium there exists a representation of a set of at most 256 characters.
-Within this character set there are available at least the 26 letters, 10 digits, a blank space and those special characters, which constitute the basic symbols, e.g., + and '.
+6.1.1.1.
+For each external medium there exists a representation (EBCDIC, cf. IBM System/360 Principles of Operation (Form A22-6821)) of a set of 256 characters.
+Within this character set there are available at least the 26 letters, 10 digits, a blank space and those special characters, which constitute the basic symbols, e.g., + and +.
 Further characters corresponding to symbols allowed in strings may be available (cf. strings 2.6.3.).
-The characters compose data on the external medium according to the formats in the sections describing the different input/output procedures (cf. 6.2.2.). - 6.1.1.2.
+The characters compose data on the external medium according to the formats in the sections describing the different input/output procedures (cf. 6.2.2.).

+6.1.1.2.
 Externally, the data to be transmitted is combined into "data sets".
 A data set is a named collection of logically related data which to the user appears to be in a continuous string.
-The external organization of the data is maintained automatically and need not concern the user of the ALGOL Language.
-Within an ALGOL program each data set is uniquely identified by an integer, the "data set number" 4).
-Only the numbers 0 to 15 are allowed.
-5):
+The external organization of the data is maintained automatically and need not concern the user of the ALGOL language.
+Within an ALGOL program each data set is uniquely identified by an integer, the "data set number" ).
+Only the numbers 0 to 15 are allowed. ).

-Each "data set number" of this publication corresponds uniquely to a "data definition name" of the Job Control Language (cf. IBM Operating System/360 Concepts and Facilities, Form C28-6536).
+4) Each "data set number" of this publication corresponds uniquely to a "data definition name" of the Job Control Language (cf. IBM System/360 Operating System: Concepts and Facilities, Form C28-6535).
 Although one data definition name may represent different data sets (for different executions of a program, or even for one execution of a program in the case of concatenated data sets), within a single execution of a single ALGOL program the correspondence between a data definition name and data set can be considered unique.
 Therefore, in this publication the terms "data set" and "data set number" are used instead of the term "data definition name".
 Also the phrase "opening a data set" instead of "opening a data control block" is used unambiguously (c f.
 Concepts and Facilities).

-5) The data set number 0 is reserved for the system input data set (with data definition name SYSIN, cf. IBM Operating System/360, Job Control Language.
+5) The data set number 0 is reserved for the system input data set (with data definition name SYSIN, (cf. IBM System/360 Operating System: Job Control Language.
 Form C28-6539).
-Only sequential input from this data set is possible, any output or backwards repositioning requests specifying data set number 0 are undefined.
+Only sequential input from this data set is possible, any output or backward repositioning requests specifying data set number 0 are undefined.
 The data set number 1 is reserved for the system output data set (with data definition name SYSPRINT), which will contain object program diagnostic messages.
 It is assumed that this data set will be printed.
-Only sequential output to this data set is possible; any input or backwards repositioning requests specifying data set number 1 are undefined.
+Only sequential output to this data set is possible; any input or backward repositioning requests specifying data set specifying data set number 1 are undefined.